An early Kalloch Reunion, probably in 1875 at the "old Alexander place" in Warren, Maine

 Two Centuries Back (From 1923 Newspaper article), B. K. Kalloch Traces Family Tree - Reunion Held At Oakland Park in Rockport, Maine.

 A gathering of Kalloch's - early 1900's, probably 1926

 My (Ken Kalloch) grandparents Sumner and Ethel Kalloch are in the back on the right.
 Sumner

 has a cap and tie on, and Ethel is to his left with a dark dress on (2nd & 4th from the right).
 I think that the child in front, 2nd from

 the left is my father David, and the 2 children in front on the right are my father's brother Richard and sister

 Elaine.
 Can anyone identify anyone else in this photo?

-reunions to collect donations from each years reunion attendees.
+it is passed around each year to collect donations from reunion attendees.